Skip to main content

 ansible-playbook -l localhost -i inventory core_platform/playbook.yml --tags operator_postgres,idm_keycloak

-It is possible to use a similiar mechanic to omit components, by using the --skip-tags option:
+It is possible to use a similar mechanic to omit components, by using the --skip-tags option:

 ansible-playbook -l localhost -i inventory core_platform/playbook.yml --skip_tags cm_quantumleap